chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 ```

 A `CueObject` defines a sound to be loaded by the editor.
 It also contains
-metadata such as the duration and its abilities.
+metadata such as the duration and its editable abilities.

 The `id` field is structured like this: `dataObjectID/lowerCamelCaseSoundFileName`.
 If the parent data object's ID is `spaceDance`, and this sound's name is `turnRight`,